lab1092/blender-manual_ja/manual/basics/quick_render.rst

 - There are two main types of rendering engines built inside Blender, one for *Full render*, and other for *OpenGL render*.
 This page shows you basic information about rendering Images.
-For a deeper understanding about the *Full Render* Engine built inside Blender, called :guilabel:`Blender Internal`, consult the section about :doc:`Rendering with Blender Internal
+For a deeper understanding about the *Full Render* Engine built inside Blender, called *Blender Internal*, consult the section about :doc:`Rendering with Blender Internal
   </render/introduction>`.
 - There is also a section in this wiki manual dedicated to the new :doc:`Cycles
   </render/cycles/index>` Render Engine, built into Blender since Version 2.61.